Hidden from view until now – fluid filled spaces everywhere!

 This finding may be very fruitful for the science community to investigate and better understand the mystery of why some disease processes happen, how the body fights some diseases, and of course, new possibilities to treat some diseases.
 It also has important implications for understanding mechanism in manual therapies like massage, and yes, acupuncture, both of which focus on the fascia if not more than the muscles (see research discussed later in this blog).

 So novel and critical is this finding that some are declaring it should officially be haled a whole new organ system called the “interstitium”!
 If so, this would be the largest organ in our body by weight (especially with all the extra fluid found!), right there all the time, overlooked and under-appreciated for decades.
 They published their findings as a scientific report in the prestigious journal Nature.
-It may be a bit technical for many to read, but nonetheless, the pictures comparing the old and new ways to visualize the micro-structure say a thousand words (The “Structure and Distribution of an Unrecognized Interstitium in Human Tissues”).
+It may be a bit technical for many to read, but nonetheless, the pictures comparing the old and new ways to visualize the micro-structure say a thousand words.

 Powerful reductionism of science.